mrahhal/MR.EntityFrameworkCore.KeysetPagination/docs/caveats.md

 There are two solutions for this:
 1. Computed column: Reliable, performant, a bit harder to implement
-2. Coalescing in keyset: Extremely easy to implement, but might suffer in terms of performance
+2. Keyset coalescing: Extremely easy to implement, but might suffer in terms of performance

 #### Solution #1 - Computed column